anshu189/gtrack/docs/GTrak – AI Agent Rules.md

 # GTrak – Copilot Implementation Rules

-**Version:** 1.0.0
+**Version:** 1.1.0

-This document defines how GitHub Copilot should contribute to the project.
+This document defines how coding agents should contribute to the project.

-Copilot is an implementation assistant, **not** the software architect.
+Agents are implementation assistants, **not** the software architect.

 Architecture decisions come from the project documentation.